 Cypripedium parviflorum var. pubescens (Greater Yellow Lady's-slipper)

 Flower is irregular with a yellow pouch-shaped lower lip up to 2 inches long and a V-shaped column above the mouth of the pouch.
 The column and rim of the mouth are usually covered in reddish spots or stripes and there may be faint stripes on the sides and bottom of the pouch.
-What appears to be 4 or 5 narrow petals, each up to 3 inches long, are striped or spotted greenish brown and twisted to varying degrees; usually 1 is erect and 1 spreads out at each side.
-One plant typically has a single flower, occasionally 2.
+Lateral petals are narrow, up to 2 inches long, typically spirally twisted, typically greenish to yellowish and flecked with purplish striping.
+Sepals are similar in color, 2 are fused behind the lip; upper sepal is broader and is erect above the lip.
+A single leaf-like, sparsely hairy floral bract stands erect at the top of the stem, behind the ovary.
+A plant typically has a single flower, occasionally 2.

 Leaves and stem: